leomarcov/labadmin/README.md

   * Labadmin use a dedicated machine to admin the students hosts.
 Admin must be installed in a Linux OS.
 Susdents hosts can be Linux or Windows machines.
   * All machines must be placed in the same broadcast domain.
   * Labadmin agent is installed in admin machine.
 Controlled hosts only are configured for remote access: SSH for Linux machines and WinRM for Windows machines, but no need specific labadmin software.
   * Each classroom must be defined in a config file.
-Config file store:
+This file stores:
     * Authentication config to use (SSH and/or WinRM).
     * MAC address for each host and a identification number.
-    *
+    * Classroom distribution.
+Each host must be placed in a grid position.
 ![Labadmin schema](https://raw.githubusercontent.com/leomarcov/labadmin/master/doc/images/schema.png?token=AH2MXI3TFURKFWVHTW365Q25UIUH4 "Labadmin schema")

 ## Install